bobtsang28/bobtsang28.github.io/_projects/2024-01-29-mong-kok-at-night.md

 ***

-Having spent the summer of 2023 back in Hong Kong, I made a conscious effort to see the city from an outsider’s perspective, asking myself what someone who had never visited might think of it.
+Having spent the summer of 2023 back in Hong Kong, I made an effort to see the city from an outsider’s perspective, asking myself what someone who had never visited might think of it.
 It proved to be a surprisingly eye-opening experience.
 I not only found myself enjoying the city more than I had in years, but also realised just how much I had previously taken for granted.

 <div class="gallery-box">
   <div class="gallery">